The NFL's top training camp position battles: 32 to watch

 Right guard

 The Niners have some sorting out to do on the interior of their offensive line.
-With the other four spots seem settled, that leaves a battle between free-agent addition Jonathan Cooper and former first-round pick Joshua Garnett, who's returning from injury.
-Cooper brings experience and athleticism while Garnett has worked hard to re-shape his body and become a better fit in Shanahan's offense.
+With the other four spots apparently settled, that leaves a battle between free-agent addition Jonathan Cooper and former first-round pick Joshua Garnett, who's returning from injury.
+Cooper brings experience and athleticism while Garnett has worked hard to reshape his body and become a better fit in Kyle Shanahan's offense.
 Like Garnett, Cooper is also coming back from a knee ailment.
-To this point, that battle hasn't fully materialized, as Cooper is still working his way back from the knee issue, and Garnett has missed a practice because of his own leg injury.
+To this point, that battle hasn't fully materialized, as Cooper is still working his way back from the knee issue, and Garnett has missed a practice because of his own injury.
 Veteran Mike Person has gotten plenty of work at this spot, and his versatility gives him a chance to nail down a roster spot, if not the starting job.
 Erik Magnuson could also be a factor. -- Nick Wagoner

 Seattle Seahawks